weaveworks-experiments/docker-plugin/README.md

-It will also need to share with Docker the socket on which it listens, which essentially needs you need to mount the directory `/usr/share/docker/plugins/`; and, it will need the Docker API socket bind-mounted.
+It will also need to share with Docker the socket on which it listens, which essentially needs you need to mount the directory `/run/docker/plugins/`; and, it will need the Docker API socket bind-mounted.

 An example of a Docker command-line for running the driver is given in `start-plugin.sh`.
-The script `start-all.sh` gives an example of running Weave, WeaveDNS, and the driver plugin.
+The script `start-all.sh` gives an example of running Weave and the driver plugin.

 ## Caveats and workarounds